denkwerk/npm-dw-styleguide/README.md

   Avalilable Options:
     -o, --output            The output path
     -d, --documentation     The documentation path

-    -s, --stylesheets       Array of stylesheets
+    -s, --template-src-stylesheets       Content(iframe)-Template: Array of stylesheets set in head.
-        --header-scripts    The scripts added to the head section of the document --footer-scripts    Scripts added at the bottom of the document body --head-end-code     Code block at the end of document head;
-        --body-start-code   Code block at the start of document body;
-        --body-end-code     Code block at the end of document body;
+        --template-src-header-scripts    Content(iframe)-Template: The scripts added to the head section of the document --template-src-footer-scripts    Content(iframe)-Template: Scripts added at the bottom of the document body --template-src-head-end-code     Content(iframe)-Template: Code block at the end of document head --template-src-body-start-code   Content(iframe)-Template: Code block at the start of document body --template-src-body-end-code     Content(iframe)-Template: Code block at the end of document body

+        --template-styleguide-stylesheet-theme  Styleguide-Template: The styleguide css theme set after default styles

         --templates-path    The root of the template files --full-template     The template file for the full styleguide page --reduced-template  The template file for the reduced styleguide pages